 As rewarding as these jobs were, Adam’s entrepreneurial streak bubbled just below the surface.
 He saw an opportunity to start investing in real estate and began to buy properties to fix up.
 He’d buy houses, add new kitchens, features, or additions, raise the property value and either sell or rent.

-As it turned out, Nick was looking for a place to stay.
-Since Adam knew that Nick had some talent for construction he suggested that Nick move into his house and help finish up a project he was working on at the time.
+As it turned out, this person was looking for a place to stay.
+Since Adam recognized their talent for construction, he suggested they move into his house and help finish a project he was working on at the time.

 You could say, the rest is history.
 They had a blast doing it, finished that project, did another, and then decided to purchase a house together, fix it up, and rent it out.
 Together, they built a two-story addition onto the home, figuring things out as they went along.